It is good to be the church together.

 Melissa graduated from Wake Forest University School of Divinity with her Master of Divinity in 2011.
 She is originally from Iowa.
 In Iowa, she studied Communications and Religion at Wartburg College.
 Melissa has lived in North Carolina since 2003 when she joined Teach for America, teaching high school English in rural NC.

 Melissa began working at First Christian in July 2012 as our Office and Communications Manager and her role has transformed over the years.
 In May 2016, the board approved promoting Melissa to a newly created position of Director of Congregational Life.
-In this new position, she continues much of the same excellent work and gives additional support to some of our ministry programs.
+In this position, she continues much of the same work and gives additional support to some of our ministry programs.
 Melissa was ordained at First Christian Church Greensboro November 26, 2017.